 When we travel, we love to walk to our daily destination if at all possible.
-In Kyoto, the Kamo river walk made our destination walks very enjoyable.
-There are walking paths along this river for miles and makes getting from one place to another by foot very enjoyable.
+In Kyoto, the easy walk along the Kamo River made getting from our Kyoto apartment rental to our daily activities very enjoyable.
+There are easy walking paths along the Kamo River for miles and making it very enjoyable getting around Kyoto by foot.

-From end-to-end, the walk along this beautiful street is only 985 ft / 300m.
+From end-to-end, the easy walk along the beautiful Shinbashi Dori street is only 985 ft / 300 m.
 It took us approximately 15 minutes, including stopping for pictures.
-This walk is stroller friendly.
+This section of the Higashiyama Ward walking tour is stroller friendly.

-Gion is Kyoto’s famous geisha district and can be walked via Hanamikoiji Dori.
+Gion is the famous Kyoto geisha district and can be walked via Hanamikoji Dori.
 This charming street has maintained the feel of medieval Kyoto and due to the presence of geishas it comes with its own set of rules (look for the signs).
-If you want to see a geisha, your best bet is in the early evening at dusk, but be prepared for massive crowds, vying to get a picture.
+If you want to see a geisha in Kyoto, your best bet is to visit Gion in the early evening at dusk, but be prepared for massive crowds, vying to get a picture.

-We have accepted the fact that we won’t be able to experience everything when travelling with small children – but we don’t mind, knowing we will likely return someday!
+We have accepted the fact that we won’t be able to experience everything when travelling with small children – but we don’t mind, knowing we will likely return to Kyoto someday!

-From end-to-end, this walk is only 900 ft / 275m.
+From end-to-end, the walk through the Kyoto geisha district is only 900 ft / 275 m.
 It took us approximately 10 minutes, including stopping for pictures.
-We had the street to ourselves, so it will likely take longer during the day when there are crowds.
-This walk is stroller friendly.
+We had the Hanamikoji Dori street to ourselves, so it will likely take longer during the day when there are larger crowds.
+This walk is stroller-friendly.

-Next up was Kiyomizu-dera, one of Kyoto’s most popular temples.
+Next up was Kiyomizu-dera, one of the most popular temples in Kyoto.
 We started our walk there through the temple-filled park which begins at Hiroshiyama Temple.
 The walk began nicely enough, but halfway up we were forced to turn back due to a recent landslide in the area (be sure to check if it has reopened before going this way).

 We took a detour through a neighborhood just north of the park, which was less appealing.
 Nonetheless, as you approach the temple complex, you are greeted by a lot of stairs.
 Beyond this, you are rewarded with beautiful buildings, including a three storied pagoda.

-With the delay from the unexpected detour, we opted to admire the buildings outside the Kiyomizu-dera Temple (pictured below), but we didn’t actually go in as we’d be too rushed.
+With the delay from our unexpected detour, we opted to admire the buildings outside the Kiyomizu-dera Temple (pictured below), but we didn’t actually go in as we’d be too rushed.

-If you wish to go inside, most of the temple complex is stroller friendly.
+If you wish to go inside, most of the Kiyomizu-dera Temple complex is stroller-friendly.
 Once you are finished admiring the city views from the wooden stage, there is a nice walk through the forest to go to another three storied pagoda south of the main temple.
-The walk is a reasonably short 650ft / 200m.
+The walk is a reasonably short 650 feet / 200 m.
 To get to this walk, you must go down a large set of stairs.

-For a taste of historical Kyoto, leave the temple via Matsubara Dori and then turn right (north) at your first opportunity onto a pedestrian only street with stairs leading downward.
-The buildings within this district are built in the traditional wooden style and it’s worth a walk through it.
+For a fun walking tour through historical Kyoto, leave the Kiyomizu-dera Temple via Matsubara Dori and then turn right (north) at your first opportunity onto a pedestrian-only street with stairs leading downward.
+This leads you to the Higashiyama District, where the buildings are built in the traditional wooden style.
+This is a very charming street and and it’s worth visiting for the easy walk through it.

-Most of the buildings are now retail stores selling their wares to tourists, so this is a good place to buy souvenirs.
+Most of the buildings in the Higashiyama District are retail stores selling their wares to tourists, so this is a good place to buy souvenirs.
 As a bonus, many of the shops sell sweets and they are generous with their free samples!
-Be prepared for large crowds as this is a very popular attraction.
+Be prepared for large crowds as the Higashiyama District is a very popular Kyoto attraction.

-From the temple exit to the end of the shopping district is approximately 2200ft / 675m and took us 20 minutes.
-Due to the crowds and stairs along this route, a stroller isn’t ideal.
+From the Kiyomizu-dera Temple exit to the end of the Higashiyama shopping District is approximately 2,200 feet / 675 m and took us 20 minutes.
+Due to the crowds and stairs along this easy walk, a stroller isn’t ideal.

-There are plenty of spots to stop for a snack or feed your baby.
+There are plenty of spots in Maruyama Park to stop for a snack or feed your baby.
 Several walking paths criss-cross the park; we randomly wandered throughout the park for around 40 minutes.
-In this time we covered 2425ft / 740m.
+In this time we covered 2,425 feet / 740m.

-By the time we left the park, it was nap time for our little guy.
+By the time we left the Maruyama Park, it was nap time for our little guy.
 If you still have the time and energy, you can continue north to visit two more important Kyoto temples in close proximity to the park: Chion-in and Shoren-in.

-Once complete, you can explore the temple’s garden via a small trail that winds through the property.
+Once complete, you can explore Shoren-in Temple’s garden via a short walking trail that winds through the property.
 The garden is really nice with a pond and a small bamboo forest.
-If you have a toddler with you, they will love to ring the large bell at the end of the walk using a battering ram on ropes (with your help of course!)
+Kids of all ages will love to ring the large bell at the end of the walk using a battering ram on ropes!

-There are steps throughout the garden path, so a stroller is not ideal.
-We spent around a half-hour at this temple and walked 2200 ft / 660m.
+There are steps throughout the Shoren-in Temple garden path, so a stroller is not ideal.
+We spent around a half-hour at this amazing Kyoto temple and walked 2,200 feet / 660 m.

 More Japan with Kids